jophde/documentation/docs/02_iOS/04_FAQ.md

 It is true that you should never make a synchronous network request on the UI thread.
 That would make the UI freeze and you’d get a terrible user experience.
 This is __not__ what the Colatris SDK does.

-With Colatris, you’re packaging strings for one single language in your shipping app.
-For other languages, strings files have to be downloaded at runtime.
+With Colatris, you’re packaging strings some languages in your shipping app, but your app may support more languages than these.
+You can add more languages from the Colatris dashboard.
+For these other languages, strings files have to be downloaded at runtime.
 So the first time the app is launched, Colatris detects the user’s language, and downloads the corresponding strings file to the device.
 It is primordial that this operation happens __before any UI is displayed__, otherwise what language would that UI be displayed in?

 That’s why this first network request is made synchronously.
 And because it is called from the `application: didFinishLaunchingWithOptions:` method, it occurs while your app’s loading screen is still displayed, and before any UI is displayed.
 This results in a slightly longer load time the first time your app is launched.
 That’s a way more desirable user experience than displaying the app in the wrong language the first time, and switching to the right one after that, which would be confusing at best.